nonz250/agentrace/README.md

 # AgenTrace

-A service for reviewing Claude Code conversations with your team.
+A self-hosted service for reviewing Claude Code conversations with your team.

+Since Claude Code logs contain source code and environment information, AgenTrace is designed to run on your local machine or internal network rather than on the public internet.

 ## Quick Start